yieldprotocol/docs-v2/operations/deployment.md

 ### Libraries

-There are two external libraries used in the Yield v2 protocol.
+There are three external libraries used in the Yield v2 protocol (SafeERC20Namer, YieldMath, and PoolExtensions).
 They are not orchestrated or permissioned, and store no data.
 They should never need to be redeployed.
+This script also deploys PoolExtensionsWrapper.sol.

 ```